RAF Barnham: Nuclear weapons storage

 The site was built specifically to store and maintain free-fall nuclear bombs, such as Blue Danube.
 This specific purpose was reflected in the facility's layout: The site was roughly pentagonal in shape.
 It consisted of three large non-nuclear component stores, surrounded by earthwork banking and a number of smaller storage buildings to hold the fissile cores; the cores were held in stainless steel containers sunk into the ground.
 The larger buildings stored the bomb casings and the high-explosive elements of the weapons.

 The smaller stores (known as "Hutches") were constructed to hold the fissile core of the weapons.
 These hutches were further divided into type 'A' and 'B'.
 The 'A' type hutches having a single borehole for the storage of plutonium cores and the 'B' type hutches having a double borehole for storing cobalt cores.
 In total, there were 55 hutches giving enough capacity to store 64 fissile cores.
 Barnham had sufficient storage capacity for 132 fissile cores although it's likely that only a small number were ever stored there as only 25 Blue Danube bombs were ever built at a cost of £1M per bomb.

 In addition to the storage buildings, the site consisted of a number of other buildings including a fire station, RAF Police flight, administration block, mess block, mechanical transport section, kennels and workshops.
 The perimeter of the site was protected by a double system of chain-link fencing and an inner concrete-panel wall; all of which were topped with barbed wire.
 In 1959, security was enhanced by the building of watch towers around the perimeter.

 The former nuclear bomb storage facilities are designated as a scheduled monument by English Heritage.
 Several buildings on the site have listed building status.

 Current use

 RAF Barnham is a satellite station of RAF Honington and is used by the RAF Regiment for training.
 It is used as an accommodation and training venue for the Potential Gunners Acquaintance Course (PGAC).
-The adjacent MoD Training Area remains the property of the Ministry of Defence, and is still used by the RAF Regiment, as well as the Air Training Corps and Combined Cadet Force for training.
+The adjacent MoD Training Area remains the property of the Ministry of Defence, and is still used by the RAF Regiment, as well as the Air Training Corps, Combined Cadet Force and Army Cadet Force for training.